slamora/brackets-wiki/Troubleshooting.md

 Collecting the information required to build the JS code hint lists can slow down Brackets.
 Start by reading the [Configuration section of the JavaScript Code Hints guide](https://github.com/adobe/brackets/wiki/JavaScript-Code-Hints#configuration).

 You can disable the hints by moving the JavaScriptCodeHints folder out of www/extensions/default (installed version) or src/extensions/default (Git source) folder and into the extensions/disabled folder, and restarting Brackets.

+## <a name="extensions"> </a>Having trouble installing extensions?

+If your computer needs to use a proxy to get to the web, you'll need to configure the "proxy" setting.
+Use Open Preferences File from the Debug menu and then add a proxy variable to the JSON file.
+The value should be the URL of your proxy server.

+(Note: this is new in Brackets 37.)

 ## Other: Brackets Is Acting Weird